PipedreamHQ/pipedream/docs/docs/code/python/README.md

 }
 ```

 In our Python step, we can access this data in the `exports` variable from the `pipedream.script_helpers` module.
-Specifically, this data from the POST request into our workflow is available in the `tigger` dictionary item.
+Specifically, this data from the POST request into our workflow is available in the `trigger` dictionary item.

 ```python
 from pipedream.script_helpers import (steps, export)